TheRockonVHS/100-days-of-code/r2-log.md

 ### Day 9: March 21, 2023

 **Today's Progress**: I learned more about Object and object references vs values.
-I was learned about Maps and the differences between the two.
+I learned about Maps and the differences between the two.
+**Thoughts**:  I don't fully understand Maps so I want to go over it a bit more.